salman-awan/ud858/README.md

 INTRODUCTION
 ------------
-This repository contains the submission for Project 4 of the Udacity Full Stack Devleoper Nanodegree.
-This project contains code for a conference organization app which uses the Google App Engine (GAE).
+This repository contains the submission for Project 4 of the Udacity Full Stack Devleoper Nanodegree, which is a conference organization app which uses the Google App Engine (GAE).

 REQUIREMENTS